 The excess on your home insurance is too high for the value of your bike.

 You want to protect your home insurance no-claims bonus by insuring separately.

 You ride a lot and/or have lots of bikes and you find you get better cover, and it’s better value.

 Unfortunately, as with home insurance, most specialist cycle insurance policies still treat your bike as ‘away from home’ in a Bikehangar (our partners Bikmo do not).
 This can mean your bike is no longer insured after 12 hours, if left unattended.
 The clause to look out for is usually defined as ‘abandonment’ in the policy wording.

 To help you out, we’ve checked out some popular policies to compile the time limits for abandonment after which your bike would be uninsured in a Bikehangar.

 |Cycleplan||Away from insured location||12 hours|

 |Bikmo||At home||No time limit|

-They are the only specialist cycle insurer (as far as we know!) to recognise Bikehangars as a suitable storage option for long periods of time.
-Because they treat the Bikehangar as ‘at home’ they don’t limit the time your bike can be parked unattended whilst remaining insured.
-Your bike must still be locked in accordance with their locking requirements, and your Cyclehoop space must be 500m or less from your insured address.
+Bikmo and Laka are the only specialist cycle insurers (as far as we know!) to recognise Bikehangars as a suitable storage option for long periods of time, by not limiting the cover to a time period or imposing inconvenient security requirements.
+With Bikmo, your bike must still be locked in accordance with their locking requirements, and your unit must be 500m or less from your insured address.